Water allocation plan

 1. Prescription of a water resource

-Important water resources in South Australia are protected and managed by being ‘prescribed’ under the Natural Resources Management Act 2004.
+Important water resources in South Australia are protected and managed by being ‘prescribed’ under the Act.
 Prescription means that the water resource must be sustainably managed to provide security for all water users, now and into the future.
+Prescription occurs when regulatory controls are required to manage an areas water resources and is done in consultation with the community.

 3. Implementation of a WAP: water allocation through licences and permits